Most people prefer to paint their house bright and beautifully these days.

-|Emulsion vs Paint||Emulsion||Paint|
+|Emulsion vs. Paint||Emulsion||Paint|

-|Primer need||Needs primer and putty before painting||Can be applied without a primer|
+|Primer need||It needs primer and putty before painting||It can be applied without a primer|

-|Durability||Stays longer and are durable||Less durable compared to emulsion|
+|Durability||It stays longer and is durable||It’s less durable compared to emulsion|

 |Cracks||Don’t dry or crack even in sunlight||Peel off, crack and fade with time|

-|Smell||Leaves an attractive smell||Leaves a distinctive smell|
+|Smell||It leaves an attractive smell||It leaves a distinctive smell|

-|Finish||Better finishing||Depends on the type of paint|
+|Finish||Better finishing||It depends on the type of paint|

 |Cost||Expensive compared to paint||Less expensive|

-|Washable||Can be washed easily||Not completely washable|
+|Washable||It can be washed easily||Not completely washable|

-What is Paint?
+What is a Paint?

 Paint is extensive science and has different meanings.

-In general, paint is the covering or coating that is applied to any surface that can be metallic or non-metallic.
+In general, paint is the covering or coating applied to any surface that can be metallic or non-metallic.

-It does not need any primer or putty quoting on the walls before the use.
+It does not need any primer or putty coating on the walls before use.
 You can directly apply it with the paintbrushes.